HunterCartier702/RHCSA-Home-Lab/README.md

 $ systemctl status httpd # check status
 $ pkill httpd # kill the service
 $ systemctl status httpd # will be stopped but will restart in 5 seconds
-$ sudo systemctl revert httpd.service # This deletes the drop-in override and reverts to the default unit file.
+$ systemctl revert httpd.service # This deletes the drop-in override and reverts to the default unit file.
 ```

 Man Pages